Support bundles

 System metadata.
 Plain text, key:value lines.
 Fields:

-os— “windows” or “linux”.os-version— kernel version or Windows build string.distro— on Linux, /etc/os-releasePRETTY_NAME.cpu-model,cpu-cores— from/proc/cpuinfoorWin32_Processor.ram-total-mb— from/proc/meminfoorWin32_ComputerSystem.dotnet-version— runtime version of the bundled .NET.platform— explicit key for the Linux-vs-Windows branch.locale— current user locale.bridge-version,build-hash— bridge version and git SHA at build time.
+os-name— “Windows”, “Linux”, or “macOS”.os-version— kernel version, Windows build string, or macOS version.distro— on Linux, /etc/os-releasePRETTY_NAME.cpu-model,cpu-cores— from/proc/cpuinfoorWin32_Processor.ram-total-mb— from/proc/meminfoorWin32_ComputerSystem.dotnet-version— runtime version of the bundled .NET.platform— explicit key for the Linux-vs-Windows branch.locale— current user locale.bridge-version,build-hash— bridge version and git SHA at build time.

 session.log

 Full event log for the current session.
-Same content as the Diagnostics page log strip, but including everything from launch, not just what's visible.
+Same content as the Diagnostics tab's log strip, but including everything from launch, not just what's visible.
 UTF-8.

 last-crash.log